TOP Brands with numbers in their name

 Control4 Logo

-Control4, which has become a leader in automation and networking technology, holds a special place among technology brands that combine the alphabet with numbers.
-Targeting both commercial organizations and home consumers, Control4 has since established a reputation as a trendsetter in its niche.
+Control4, an automation and networking technology leader, holds a special place among technology brands that combine letters and numbers.
+Targeting commercial organizations and home consumers, Control4 has since established a reputation as a trendsetter in its niche.

-The year 2003 marked the beginning of a new era for homeowners and businesses alike when Control4 introduced its offerings to the world.
+2003 marked the beginning of a new era for homeowners and businesses alike when Control4 introduced its offerings to the world.
 They introduced an innovative approach that allowed users to incorporate advanced features into their facilities.
-From ambient temperature optimization to advanced lighting control, state-of-the-art multimedia capabilities, and robust security protocols, Control4 sought to redefine the way people experience their living and working environments.
+From ambient temperature optimization to advanced lighting control, state-of-the-art multimedia capabilities, and robust security protocols, Control4 sought to redefine how people experience their living and working environments.

 One of the intriguing aspects of this remarkable venture is the mystery shrouding its name.
-While the word “Control4” has become synonymous with innovation in the tech world, the exact source of inspiration and rationale behind this nomenclature remains undisclosed.
-The technology community, with a penchant for unraveling mysteries, has put forth its own speculations.
-Many speculate that the number “4” indicates a quartet of core features or solutions that were in the company’s offerings during its formative stages.
+While the word “Control4” has become synonymous with innovation in the tech world, the exact source of its inspiration and rationale remains undisclosed.
+With a penchant for unraveling mysteries, the technology community has put forth its speculations.
+Many speculate that “4” indicates a quartet of core features or solutions in the company’s offerings during its formative stages.
 Without an official statement, this version remains part of the intriguing speculation surrounding the brand.

 Five Guys